YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

 As you would expect, we’d want that content to be in the body of our HTML document.
 The ``Body`` mojit seems like the right mojit to handle this content.
 We might want other mojits creating content for the body as well.
-It does sound as if our ``Body`` should be a composite mojit as well, and there are not limitations to using composite mojits (aside from possible performance problems), so let’s configure the ``body`` instance to be a composite mojit as well:
+It does sound as if our ``Body`` should be a composite mojit as well, and there are no limitations to using composite mojits (aside from possible performance problems), so let’s configure the ``body`` instance to be a composite mojit as well: